Slx-hub/tinfb4se/projectFiles/SoftwareRequirementsSpecification.md

 “Tower Attack” will be an inverted single-player tower-defense game which means it’s a tower-defense game where you take the role of the attacker, not the tower-building defender.

+The subsytems can be categorized into the following scopes defined by the Overall Use Case Diagram which is presented in 3.
+[Specific Requirements](#3. )
 ## <a name="1.3 ">1.3 Definitions, Acronyms and Abbreviations</a>

 n/a: Not Applicable